AmeeSankhesara/CS465-565-assignments/README.md

        Steps to create my-angular-app :
        1. Installed the Angular CLI npm install -g @angular/cli
        2. Created my angular app using command ng new my-angular-app
-       3. Run Angular application by navigating to the new folder and typing ng serve to start the web server and open the application in a browser.
+       3. Run Angular application by navigating to the application folder and typing ng serve to start the web server and open the application in a browser.
 Run below commands in terminal. cd my-angular-app ng serve